Street Fighter

-Video games
+Games

 Street Fighter (1987)

-Street Fighter, designed by Takashi Nishiyama and Hiroshi Matsumoto, debuted in arcades in 1987.
+Street Fighter, designed by Takashi Nishiyama and Hiroshi Matsumoto, was released in the arcades in 1987.
 The player controls martial artist Ryu to compete in a worldwide martial arts tournament spanning five countries and 10 opponents.
 A second player can control Ryu's friendly American rival, Ken Masters.
 The player can perform three punch and kick attacks, each varying in speed and strength, and three special attacks: the Hadōken, Shōryūken, and Tatsumaki Senpūkyaku, performed by executing special joystick and button combinations.

 Street Fighter was ported to many popular home computers, including MS-DOS.
-In 1987, it was released on the TurboGrafx-CD console as Fighting Street.
-Street Fighter was later (Circa 2001) included in Capcom Classics Collection: Remixed for the PlayStation Portable and Capcom Classics Collection Vol. 2 for the PlayStation 2 and Xbox.
-It is in the Street Fighter 30th Anniversary Collection for eighth generation consoles and Windows.
+In 1987, it was released on the TurboGrafx-16 CD add-on console as Fighting Street by Hudson Soft.
+In 2005, Street Fighter was included in Capcom Classics Collection: Remixed for the PlayStation Portable and Capcom Classics Collection Vol. 2 for the PlayStation 2 and Xbox.
+It is also available in the 2018 compilation, Street Fighter 30th Anniversary Collection for the PlayStation 4, Xbox One, Nintendo Switch and Windows.